An ELA Is a Goal, Not a Pathway

 Navigated security, legal, and delivery requirements at scale

-It’s not a vote of potential—it’s a codified signal of trust.
+An ELA is not a vote of potential; instead, it is a codified signal of trust.

 Think of it as the government’s version of urban planning.
 You don’t masterplan the city before it exists.
-You scale infrastructure once there’s traffic, continuity, and demand.
+Instead, you scale infrastructure once there’s traffic, continuity, and demand.
 The ELA is the result—not the starting line.

-Many product teams are advised to “go get an ELA” early.
-But an ELA without operational maturity and architectural alignment is a premature ask.
+Many product teams often receive advice to “go get an ELA” early in the process.
+However, pursuing an ELA without established operational maturity and architectural alignment can lead to premature requests.

-Pushing for enterprise consolidation before you've earned operational consistency leads to:
+Advocating for enterprise consolidation before achieving operational consistency results in several negative outcomes:

 Delivery strain and onboarding failures